the-tatanka/personal-website/docs/threat-modeling/intro.md

 The section [Security Assessment](./security-assessment.md) explains how to perform threat modeling.

+The section [Rapid Security Assessment](./rapid-security-assessment.md) explains how to perform threat modeling very rapidly.

-## Training materials
+## Training Materials

-All of the listed training materials are free, can also be useful for other security areas than threat modeling.
+All of the listed training materials are free:

 - Microsoft - [Threat Modeling Security Fundamentals](https://docs.microsoft.com/en-us/learn/paths/tm-threat-modeling-fundamentals/)